Jack Animam: Club career

 After the 2020–21 UBA season Animam joined United States-based talent agency East West Private (EWP) and went to Ohio to undergo training as part of a long term bid to get into the WNBA.
 She then suit up for the Zone 6 Celtics in the Atlanta Entertainment Basketball League (AEBL).
 Animam spent three months of training under Coach Dante Harlan with EWP.
 She was likewised mentored and advised by fellow basketballer Imani McGee-Stafford.

 Radnički Kragujevac (2021)

 In August 2021, Animam joined ŽKK Radnički Kragujevac of the First Women's Basketball League of Serbia under a contract that would last until March 2022.
 Animam made her debut for Radnički in October 2021.
 She contributed 20 points in her team's 78–77 win against Proleter 023.

 In December 2021, Animam sustained ACL and MCL injuries which made her unavailable for at least six months, effectively ending her 2021–22 season run.
 In the eight games she did play, Animam recorded an average of 20.0 points and 14.3 rebounds.
 She went back to the United States to undergo surgery and to recover from her injuries.
-She would recover and be cleared to play again on October 2022.
+She would recover and be cleared to play again in October 2022.